JeremiahCM/petbio/README.md

-# PetBio Backend
+# PetBio

-This is the backend of PetBio which sets up the API routes and MongoDB connection for the frontend application

-## Dependencies installed:
+PetBio is a website which allows pet owners to create a 'Pet Resume' with important information about their pets, and allows them to share this with other people such as veterinarians and caretakers in a 'CV format'

+## Technologies & Tools Used:
+* MERN Stack
+    * MongoDB
     * Express
+    * React
     * NodeJS
+* MaterialUI
 * Nodemon

-## Other Technologies:
-* MongoDB Atlas